 Knights of Columbus Charities, Inc. is the organization’s 501(c)(3) entity, which enables members and others to contribute to local, regional, national, and international Knights of Columbus charitable initiatives.
 One hundred percent of all donations go directly to support the cause identified by the donor.

 Knights of Columbus Insurance sells a portfolio of insurance and annuities products to its members—an outgrowth of a system of support instituted by Venerable Father J. McGivney in 1882 when he founded the Knights to help families in the event of the loss of a breadwinner.

-The highly rated Fortune 1000 insurance company has a force of 1,207 agents who are also Knights.
+The highly rated Fortune 1000 fraternal benefits society that offers insurance has a force of 1,207 agents who are also Knights.
 Once the company’s revenue is used to cover operational costs and refunds (dividends) to our members, the remaining profits are directed to charity.

 Over the last business year, Knights of Columbus Insurance issued $8.6 billion of new life insurance, provided $1 billion in benefits, including $441 million in death benefits and $262 million in refunds to members.

 Anderson noted, “Our insurance program is a financial engine that not only helps our members protect their families but also provides the opportunity to give generously and support numerous charitable and spiritual causes.”